Undergraduate: Level 6

 Requisites for this module

-government performance.
-Last, we'll look at the logic of autocratic regime survival and conditions under which democratic transitions are more likely to occur.
+Last, we will look at the logic of autocratic regime survival and conditions under which democratic transitions are more likely to occur.

 The module aims to introduce students to the topic of political and bureaucratic corruption, a global problem that is present in dictatorships as well as democracies, in developing and more developed societies alike.